-Deepened their understanding of how partnerships can transform people, communities, institutions, policies and systems
+Provide participants with a deepened understanding of how partnerships can transform people, communities, institutions, policies and systems.

-Reflected on why and how they engage in community-campus partnerships
+Reflect on why and how they engage in community-campus partnerships.

-Committed to concrete and specific actions they will take upon returning home
+Commit to concrete and specific actions they will take upon returning home.